scizzorz/bumpy/README.md

 **Simplify repetitive project tasks with Python.**

 Bumpy aims to provide a simple and effective way to collect and automate build, test, and deploy tasks.
 In order to leverage Python's powerful syntax while still maintaining a minimal and readable build file, Bumpy includes several helper functions to reduce the amount of code and clutter your build files need to include without sacrificing functionality.
+In addition, Bumpy requires only built-in Python libraries - that means no external dependencies!

 Bumpy is derived from [pynt](https://github.com/rags/pynt), and by extension, [microbuild](https://github.com/CalumJEadie/microbuild).